Dave-Turnbull/Business-Wordpress-Theme/README.md

 Custom menus are supported for the main navigation menu.

-The theme also includes some customisation options, such as adding taglines.
+The theme also includes options for the WordPress customizer, such as adding taglines.

 ## Additional Info